kkrasilschikova/SFAttachmentsDownload/README.md

 Java should be installed to run download.jar file.
 FTP for case should be created in advance, if you need to upload attachments to ftp.
 SALESFORCE_USERNAME and SALESFORCE_PASSWORD environment variables.
 SALESFORCE_PASSWORD should have a format like passwordSecurityToken.
+For non-Windows OS: check that curl is installed.

 #### In order to run the program